Stautob/butchershoplabelprinter/README.md

 WantedBy=reboot.target halt.target poweroff.target
 ```
 This service must be enabled using `sudo systemctl enable rpi-display-backlight`

+### Enable auto-login on tty1
+To login automatically after boot, the original `/etc/systemd/system/getty.target.wants/getty@tty1.service` must be moved to `/etc/systemd/system/getty.target.wants/getty@tty2.service`.
+Then the file `/etc/systemd/system/autologin@.service` must be symlinked to `/etc/systemd/system/getty.target.wants/getty@tty1.service`.
+Next, the username in the `autologin@.service` file must be changed from `pi` to `sysop`.
+After a reboot the user sysop should be logged in automatically.

 ### Kivy config
 Those changes might need to be done in the kivy config file (`/home/sysop/.kivy/config.ini`)